 The most complicated grammar[89] for operator expressions in Hutton and Meijer 1996 has two operators (exponentiation and addition) with two levels of precedence and two different associativities: exponentiation associates right and addition associates left.

-The solution in Hutton and Meijer 1996 will be familiar by now: Precedence is provided by the combinator parser which parses operators and operands of the same precedence into lists.
+The approach to parsing taken in Hutton and Meijer 1996 will be familiar by now: Precedence is provided by the combinator parser which parses operators and operands of the same precedence into lists.
 Associativity is provided by re-processing the lists.

-As we have seen, the literature introducing monads and combinator parsing added nothing to what was already known about parsing algorithms.
+As we have seen, the literature introducing monads and combinator parsing added nothing to what is already known about parsing algorithms.
 We have focused on it for three reasons:

 Larry Wall decides on a radical reimplementation of Perl -- Perl 6.
 Larry does not even consider using LALR again.